opentelekomcloud-infra/zuul/doc/source/developer/zookeeper.rst

    A zone-specific executor build request queue.
 The contents are the same as above.

+.. path:: zuul/launcher/stats-election
+   :type: LauncherStatsElection

+   An election to decide which launcher will report system-wide launcher stats (such as total nodes).

 .. path:: zuul/layout/<tenant>

    The layout state for the tenant.
 Contains the cache and time data